tarnover/mcp-sysoperator/AWS_README.md

 ## Using the MCP Server with AWS

-The Ansible MCP server provides several tools for working with AWS:
+The SysOperator MCP server provides several tools for working with AWS:

 ### 1. aws_ec2: Manage AWS EC2 instances